REPRODUCTION -1

 These are twins that occur as a result of simultaneous release of two ova which both become fertilized and develop.

-These are twins that occur as a result of one ovum is fertilized and develops into a zygote which then split into two and develops into foetuses.
-Such twins are genetically identical and so much alike; they are same in every respect.
+These are twins that occur as a result of one ovum being fertilized and developing into a zygote which then splits into two and develops into foetuses.
+Such twins are genetically identical and so much alike; they are the same in every respect.

 DISORDERS OF THE REPRODUCTIVE SYSTEM IN FEMALES